MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/container-registry.md

 npm install @azure/arm-containerregistry
 ```

-### Example

-Examples for using this module in Node.js as well as browser applications can be found in the [README for the module](https://www.npmjs.com/package/@azure/arm-containerregistry)

 ## Samples

+* Examples for using this module in Node.js as well as browser applications can be found in the [README for the module](https://www.npmjs.com/package/@azure/arm-containerregistry)

-For more code samples that use various Azure packages, explore the [JavaScript samples](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript).
+* For more code samples that use various Azure packages, explore the [JavaScript samples](https://docs.microsoft.com/samples/browse/?languages=javascript).